-Q-Review is a service for the recording and distribution of a teaching activity.
+Q-Review is our system for recording live teaching.
 The system aims to encourage flexible teaching methods, and allows lecturers to retain full control over their recordings (publishing, editing and deleting).
 The underlying software used for Q-Review is the Echo360 system.
-You can see an example of a Q-Review recording here.

 Q-Review Useful Links

 - Will I end up on Youtube?
 Your common questions on Q-Review

 - Log into Q-Review (play, edit and share)

 - Q-Review Opt Out Form